foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 </figcaption>
 </figure>

-In 2007, **Gibson**, along with the [2007-les-paul-classic-antique.md](2007-les-paul-classic-antique.md)[Les Paul Classic Antique](./2007-les-paul-classic-antique.md), released the first version of the Les Paul Classic Custom.
+In 2007, **Gibson**, along with the [Les Paul Classic Antique](./2007-les-paul-classic-antique.md), released the first version of the Les Paul Classic Custom.
-The guitar was a mix of the Les Paul Custom and the Les Paul Classic, with a mahogany body and neck, a maple top, and a rosewood fingerboard.
+The guitar was a mix of the legendary Les Paul Custom and the Les Paul Classic, with a mahogany body and neck, a maple top, and a rosewood fingerboard.
 <!-- more -->

 In 2007, the Les Paul Classic Custom was also part of the [Guitar Of The Week](blog/category/guitar-of-the-week---gotw/) series.
 Followed by several additional runs from 2011 to 2012 and then in 2014, with different specs.
-No classic custom was produced after 2014.
+No Classic Custom were produced after 2014.

 The Classic Custom shares the same distinct features as her sister: the [crown inlay on the headstock](2007-les-paul-classic-antique.md#a-royal-headstock) and the [aged binding](2007-les-paul-classic-antique.md#aged-bindings).